Magister-Thronis/custom-embed/README.md

 - edit embeds already sent

-- save created embeds in a database.
+- save created embeds in a database with custom categories and titles

 - use embeds saved in the database as a template for new embeds.